 The intervention is a group effort to show the person with SUD that their problems are not one person’s opinion, but the opinion of multiple people they know, love, and trust.
 It is staged by family and friends—possibly including fellow church members or officials and coworkers or an employer—who have witnessed the SUD and its detrimental effects on the loved one.

 An intervention is not the first resort.
 There is a good chance that at least some of the people involved have already attempted to discuss the SUD.
-The intervention is staged after the loved ones have shown no interest in or ability to stop on their own, even though their substance use is negatively affecting their lives by:
+The intervention is staged after the loved ones have shown no interest in or ability to stop on their own, even though their substance use is negatively affecting their lives by putting a strain on their relationships, damaging their employment prospects, causing health problems, up to and including threatening their lives.

 How Do You Plan An Intervention?